Trillium erectum: Infraspecies

 POWO lists 30 synonyms for variety erectum and 3 synonyms for variety album.
 Michaux introduced the term album in 1803 by describing Trillium rhomboideum var. album, a variety with a smaller flower and white petals.
 Pursh gave a similar description for Trillium erectum var. album in 1814.
 The word album means "bright, dead-white", a reference to the variety's white petals, a distinctive feature noted by both Michaux and Pursh.

 John Kunkel Small raised T. rhomboideum var. album Michx. to species rank in 1903.
 In his description, he added long anthers to the list of characters cited by Michaux while expanding the range of the taxon to include North Carolina, Tennessee, and Georgia.
 In 1917, R.R.
 Gates recognized the existence of two distinct forms of T. erectum with white petals, one of which was represented by the previously mentioned Trillium album (Michx.)
 Small.
 This prompted Ralph Hoffmann to propose Trillium erectum f. albiflorum, a white-flowered form of T. erectum that occurs occasionally and spontaneously throughout the range of the species.
 Thus the distinct taxa recognized by Gates were fully realized by 1922.

 POWO cites the Flora of North America (FNA) as an authority for Trillium erectum var. album (Michx.)
 Pursh.
 The treatment of the variety in FNA expands the original concept described by Michaux to include the occasional white-flowered red trillium found throughout the range of the species.
 Under this scheme, all non-white petal colors (including yellow) comprise the typical variety (var. erectum).
 Thus FNA lumps the two forms recognized by Gates into a single taxon.
-In contrast, the treatment given in the Flora of the Southeastern United States (FSUS) aligns with Michaux by describing a white-flowered variety of T. erectum restricted to the foothills of the Great Smoky Mountains, specifically, in North Carolina and Tennessee.
+In contrast, POWO restricts the range of Trillium erectum var. album to eastern Tennessee and western North Carolina.
+Noting that its distribution is poorly understood, Flora of the Southeastern United States (FSUS) describes a white-flowered variety of T. erectum common to the foothills of the Great Smoky Mountains, in North Carolina and Tennessee, but rare elsewhere.
 FSUS suggests that variety album may be genetically distinct from variety erectum, while other evidence suggests there is little genetic difference between the two varieties.